-You should ensure that you undertake your Interim Vehicle Checks, as failure to do so may result in your Licence being suspended.
+You should ensure that you attend for your scheduled Interim Vehicle Checks, as failure to do so may result in your Licence being suspended.

 VEHICLE EXAMINATION CERTIFICATES SHALL ONLY BE VALID FOR A PERIOD OF TWO WEEKS.
 IF THE VEHICLE IS NOT LICENSED DURING THAT PERIOD IT WILL BE SUBJECT TO ANOTHER TEST AT THE COST OF THE APPLICANT OR LICENCE HOLDER BEFORE THE LICENCE CAN BE ISSUED.